MelBiggs/fullstack-frameworks-project/README.md

 The objective given for this project was *"Bring your own idea(s) to life, based on providing value to users to address a specific real or imagined need."* I wanted to incorporate elements of the other project ideas that were given by Code Institute.
 For example, one of the ideas was to build an auction place to sell historical artifacts, where users can find, learn about and acquire artifacts they are interested in.
 The site owner will earn money selling items.

 I wanted to build a website that I myself would be interested in visiting.
-My idea was to create a website selling skin care products and to create a community to help people with their skin issues by finding out what worked for others.
+My idea was to create a website selling skin care products and to create a community to help people with their skin issues.
 I wanted to create a place where users can go and see their particular skin issue discussed and they can find products relating to that issue.
 I wanted to include a blog where they can find more information on a variety of skin issues.

 I looked at the other project ideas given by the Code Institute and worked them into my idea: